 Again, I’m not a tax professional but I’ve done what you are considering in the past.
 In my situation, I sold a non-registered asset and triggered a tiny capital gain in the process.
-I reported that gain to the CRA in that tax year.
+I reported that small gain to the CRA in that tax year.

 If your investment when sold triggers a capital gain (i.e., you sold an asset for more than you paid for it), then a percentage of tax must be paid in the year that gain occurred.
 That gain is added to your regular income in that tax year.

 If you want to keep the shares you own (and not sell them for cash), then I believe transferring shares “in-kind” in the manner I mentioned above is the way to go.
 When you transfer shares to your TFSA the CRA considers this a “deemed disposition”.
-You technically sold the assets at market value for your TFSA contribution.
+You technically sold the assets at market value for your upcoming TFSA contribution.
 This means your TFSA contribution amount is the market value at the time of transfer.
 For tax purposes, you have effectively disposed of the shares so any capital gain is taxable to you.
 If however, you have a loss on the shares in your non-registered account before making the “in-kind” transfer then the capital loss is not deductible.